Skip to main content

 • Update participant status (i.e. - No Show)

-• Prepare, post, and maintain student office schedules as directed by supervisor, providing coverage at multiple hall main offices working scheduled hours that will include evening, overnights, weekends, and holidays
+• Prepare, post, and maintain student office schedules as directed by the supervisor, providing coverage at multiple hall main offices, working scheduled hours that will include evenings, overnights, weekends, and holidays

-• Schedule Community Assistant duty hours and provide schedule weekly to ADRHO and office clerk
+• Schedule SSOS duty hours and provide a weekly schedule to Assistant Director Residential Services and the office clerk

 • Enforce all established office procedures